SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt-python.md

 After starting the application you should see a new registered device in the Device Management application, listed in **All devices**.
 In the **Measurements** tab, you will see the temperature measurements being sent by your client.

-Additionally, if there will be a new operation created for this device (for example, `c8y_Restart`), information about it will be printed to the console.
+Additionally, if there will be a new operation created for this device (for example `c8y_Restart`), information about it will be printed to the console.

 ### Improving the agent